Rajeebdas/Simetrix/replit.md

 ## Overview

 Simetric is a modern engineering consultancy website built with React, TypeScript, and Express.js.
 The application provides a professional platform for showcasing engineering simulation services, including FEA analysis, CAD modeling, and weight optimization.
-The site features a clean, responsive design with contact forms, service descriptions, case studies, and blog functionality.
+The site features a clean, responsive design with contact forms, service descriptions, case studies, and smooth animations throughout the user interface.

 ## User Preferences